-- Strategic planning/informed decision-making: data and process flows for strategic planning and informed decision-making, including business development (i.e., growth opportunities) and IT-business alignment. - Flexibility/agility: ability to quickly adapt resources and capabilities to change the product/service offering (e.g., as a response to changes in the environment (flexibility) and/or the competitive position (agility). - Strategic alliances/supplier relationships: business linkages to other firms that are part of the value chain (inbound and outbound). - Enhanced skills and capabilities: increased skills among human resources or improvement of organizational capabilities.
+- Strategic planning/informed decision-making. data and process flows for strategic planning and informed decision-making, including business development (i.e., growth opportunities) and IT-business alignment. - Flexibility/agility. ability to quickly adapt resources and capabilities to change the product/service offering (e.g., as a response to changes in the environment (flexibility) and/or the competitive position (agility).

+- Strategic alliances/supplier relationships. business linkages to other firms that are part of the value chain (inbound and outbound). - Enhanced skills and capabilities. increased skills among human resources or improvement of organizational capabilities.

 The presented definition integrates organizational and customer perspectives.
-The following section demonstrates conceptually how customer value is related to organizational value, performance, and competitive advantage.
+The following discussion section demonstrates conceptually how customer value from IT is related to organizational value, performance, and competitive advantage.
+The first subsection of the discussion explains the importance of these concepts for strategic IT planning.